Your tutors & coaches

 If you started the course before February 2024, please see the now outdated standard here.

-Top Tips and Resources
+Top tips and resources

 Get advice from former apprentices.

-Useful Resources
+Useful resources

 Artificial Intelligence – The use of AI is growing fast.
 We need to keep an eye on how AI is designed, built, used, and ask questions to ensure that it provides benefits for everyone with a clear edge to working in the public interest above all.
 Ethics Guide to Artificial Intelligence in PR from the CIPR